-Data That Drives Change
+Collecting Data That Will Drive Change

-The vast majority of wild pollinator data is collected in close proximity to urban areas.
-We are establishing the first large-scale backcountry dataset that identifies butterfly abundance, diversity, and distribution as well as host plant phases across remote portions of their ranges.
+Adventure Scientists joined forces with the University of Arizona to establish the first large-scale backcountry dataset that identifies butterfly abundance, diversity, and distribution as well as host plant phases across remote portions of their ranges.